CGATOxford/cgat/pipeline_docs/pipeline_exome/pipeline/Variants.rst

 The following table presents an overview of the variants detected within the target regions across all of the :term:`tracks`.

-.. report:: Variants.VariantSummary
+.. report:: VarStats.VariantSummary
    :render: table
-   :slices:

-   Variant summary

-.. report:: Variants.VariantSummary
-   :render: interleaved-bar-plot
-   :slices:
+   :slices: Genotypes_total,Indel_alleles

-   Variant summary
+   Variants Summary